crystal-community/cr-config/README.md

 class ServerConfig
   include CrConfig

+  # Some properties can be "base" properties (think primitive types, and Arrays of them)
   option domain : String
   option ports : Array(Int32)
   option timeout : Float32
   option use_http : Bool

+  # Some properties can be other configuration classes
   option client : ClientConfig
   option database : Database
 end